 To clean your gaming controller, you can use a soft cloth or microfibre towel.
 Be sure to avoid getting moisture in any openings, such as the ports or buttons, as this could damage the internal components.

-It's also a good idea to clean your gaming controller after any particularly intense gaming sessions or if you've been using it for an extended period of time.
+It's also a good idea to clean your gaming controller after any particularly intense gaming sessions or if you've been using it for an extended period.
 By taking good care of your gaming controller, you can help ensure that it continues to function properly and lasts as long as possible.